Pointwise eigenfunction estimates and intrinsic ultracontractivity-type properties of Feynman-Kac semigroups for a class of L\'{e}vy processes: Proofs

 \subsection{Preliminary results}

-Here we recall some basic facts of potential theory for the Feynman-Kac semigroup related to process $\pro X$ needed for our purposes, and show some technical facts used in proving our results concerning intrinsic ultracontractivity and the eigenfunction estimates below.
-For background we refer to \cite{bib:CZ, bib:BB1, bib:BB2, bib:CS, bib:CS1, bib:BlG}.
+Here, we recall some basic facts of potential theory for the Feynman--Kac semigroup related to process $(X_t)_{t \geq0}$ needed for our purposes, and show some technical facts used in proving our results concerning intrinsic ultracontractivity and the eigenfunction estimates below.
+For background, we refer to \cite{bibCZ,bibBB1,bibBB2,bibCS,bibCS1,bibBlG}.

 We adopt the convention that auxiliary constants appearing in proofs may change their values from one use to another (possibly from line to line).
-However, if necessary, we write $C, C^{(1)}, C^{(2)}, ...$ to distinguish them.
+However, if necessary, we write $C, C^{(1)}, C^{(2)}, \ldots$ to distinguish them.
 Recall that, in contrast, constants appearing in the statements of theorems, propositions and lemmas are fixed throughout the paper and can be tracked in the proofs.

 Denote by